Haefliger's differentiable cohomology: Introduction

 As the name indicates, $\kappa^{\F}_{\textrm{abs}}$ was constructed rather abstractly and even its domain $H^{*}(B\Gamma^q)$ is rather huge and unmanageable.
 There have been several more explicit descriptions of this cohomology, and of the abstract characteristic map, most notably: \begin{itemize} \item as a ``DeRham-like" cohomology based on the Bott-Shulman complex (subsection \ref{More on cohomology of classifying spaces and the abstract characteristic map}), \item via sheaf cohomology and then, based on explicit bar-type resolutions, via group-like cochains on $\Gamma^q$, the groupoid of germs of diffeomorphisms of $\mathbb{R}^q$.
 This is in complete analogy with cohomology of discrete groups which, themselves, play a similar role in characteristic maps for flat principal $G$-bundles. \end{itemize} While everything was very similar to the case of flat principal bundles, there was still a question left: whether one could make sense, inside the complex computing the cohomology $H^*(B\Gamma^q)$, of a ``differentiable complex of $\Gamma^q$" giving rise to a ``differentiable cohomology"

 and whether one could prove a ``van Est isomorphism" between this cohomology and $H^*(\mathfrak{a}_q, O_q)$, so that the previous diagram becomes

 Of course, the vertical map would be simply the one induced by the inclusion of differentiable cocycles into the general ones.
 This is precisely the task undertaken by Haefliger in \cite{HAEFLIGER}.
-Given the fact that he was concentrating on the special case of $\Gamma^q$, and perhaps also because of the apparently ad-hoc nature of the construction, his construction of $H^*_{\textrm{diff}}(\Gamma^q)$ (and of his van Est-like isomorphism) did not receive much attention and seems to be forgotten.
-One of the aims of this paper is to explain and provide more insight into Haefliger's differentiable cohomology.
+While Gelfand-Fuchs cohomology $H^*(\mathfrak{a}_q, O_q)$ continued to play a central role in the discussion of characteristic classes for foliations, Haefliger's differentiable cohomology remained a rather ad-hoc construction, which seems to work primarily for infinite jet groupoids.
+On the other hand, while it received little attention within the classical approach to characteristic classes, it was very nicely used in Noncommutative Geometry in order to relate Hopf-cyclic cohomology with Gelfand-Fuchs cohomology \cite{Mosc2}.
+One of the aims of this paper is to explain and provide more insight into Haefliger's differentiable cohomology, by providing a conceptual and more general framework, with an eye on questions in Noncommutative Geometry (see below).

 As it was/is interesting to generalise such constructions from foliations to general $\Gamma$-structures (also called $\Gamma$-foliations), we will proceed in this generality.
 But it is fair to say that everything was in place in this generality already during Haefliger's work mentioned above.
 The only little problems were that \begin{itemize} \item one usually assumed that $\Gamma$ was transitive, \item while in principle Haefliger's differentiable cohomology $H^*_{\rm diff}(\Gamma^q)$ could just be copied for any pseudogroup $\Gamma$, the situation is actually a bit more subtle (and, as we shall point out, it is for {\it Lie} pseudogroups $\Gamma$ that everything works). \end{itemize} Furthermore, looking at Haefliger's definition, it is clear right away that the outcome does not depend on $\Gamma$, but rather on the associated infinite jet groupoid $J^\infty \Gamma$ (and certain structure on it).
 One of the main driving questions behind this paper was to find the structure on $J^{\infty}\Gamma$ that makes Haefliger's differentiable cohomology work.
 The outcome is that of ``flat Cartan groupoid $(\Sigma, \CC)$", whose resulting cohomology we called Haefliger cohomology